apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/build.en.md

   privilege:
     type: ALL_PERMITTED

-# When using GLT, you also need to enable distributed transactions
+# When using GLT, you also need to enable distributed transactions, GLT is only supported by the openGauss database currently.
 #transaction:
 #  defaultType: XA
 #  providerType: Atomikos